 Equip pupils with skills, strategies and knowledge that will enable them to reap the benefits of the online world, whilst being able to minimise risk to themselves or others.

-Use technology imaginatively and creatively to inspire and engage all pupils, as well as using it to be more efficient in the tasks associated with running an effective school.
+Use technology imaginatively and creatively to inspire and engage all pupils.

 Our Computing curriculum is split into three strands:

 Digital Literacy - E Safety/ IT in the world

 Dance mat typing: https://www.bbc.co.uk/bitesize/topics/zf2f9j6/articles/z3c6tfr

 Year 3 have been learning about how to create a safe password.
 Have a look at their tips!

 Year 2 have been sorting information.

 What information do we need to keep safe when we are online?

 Safer Internet Day 2021